This page explains how the Ideation feature works for regular users, site managers and content managers.

 Note: this feature is not part of the default Open Social product (basic/premium/distro) but can be ordered as an optional module for Enterprise customers.

-The Ideation feature creates solutions via a crowdsourcing process.
+The crowd innovation feature creates solutions via a crowdsourcing process.
 It provides the framework to build a customized flow of idea creations within your community platform.

 - Challenge: The Challenge is the overarching entity that gives the whole process a home.
 The Challenge poses a question that has to be solved to the community members.
 The creator of the Challenge can determine the flow of the process.
 Challenges can be found by default under the “explore” menu item, the search.
 The challenges a user takes part in or has created can be found under the user menu “my challenge” tab.
 The challenges are constructed in a similar way as a group.
 That means they have a sub-menu with: